 - Differing E-mail – Use a separate e-mail address for the login to your e-commerce application.
 As Lesley discusses, it is ideal to completely separate your primary, “real” e-mail address from the one you use to access your back-end.
 If hackers get into your e-mail, you don’t want them to be able to start running your store (unless they promise not to take anything from the stockroom).

 - Cpanel – Per Lesley, the majority of e-commerce websites, when attacked, are infiltrated via Cpanel or FTP.
-The reason this route is chosen is that WHMCS is programmed, by default, to use the beginning eight letters of your domain when it generates a username.
+This route is chosen because WHMCS is programmed, by default, to use the beginning eight letters of your domain when it generates a username.
 Hackers know this and regularly exploit the weakness.
 Change the username to something different and unique, such as dk395485#&*red9 or Amy.

-- Database Defaults – Lesley makes the point that, generally, content management systems (CMSs) and online shopping applications create database prefixes by default.
+- Database Defaults – Lesley points out that, generally, content management systems (CMSs) and online shopping applications create database prefixes by default.
 The WordPress one is wp, for example.
-Adjust the prefix so you’re less likely to experience sql injections or sudden bouts of default-prefix-related dysphoria.
+Adjust the prefix so you’re less likely to experience SQL injections or sudden bouts of default prefix-related dysphoria.

-- Confirmation Page – Make sure that your confirmation page contains full and thorough details on both the items being purchased and the costs, says Vanessa.
-Also, it’s crucial that your customers are able to make changes at that point and see what the adjusted costs will be.
+- Confirmation Page – Ensure that your confirmation page contains full and thorough details on both the items being purchased and the costs, says Vanessa.
+Also, it’s crucial that your customers can make changes at that point and see what the adjusted costs will be.
 Making that page user-friendly is crucial because it is the last page in the ordering process, so no death metal soundtrack on that page either.

 - Obscure Software – Per Lesley, sometimes hackers target sites using certain shopping carts en masse by finding weaknesses in the code.
 For this reason, don’t make it obvious what system you use.
 Often, e-commerce applications automatically place a meta-tag in your site’s header, which serves as a signature hackers can easily recognize.
 Remove it.
-Additionally, change the path used by your themes folder; the default path can allow identification as well.
+Additionally, change the path used by your themes folder; the default path can also allow identification.
 (So can a bright orange top hat.)

 - Five-second Test – Finally, Vanessa offers a great idea on first impressions.
 Get together with a friend, open up your site, and have them look at it for 5 seconds.
 Then close the page.
 Get as clear a sense as possible of their immediate thoughts and whether they would feel comfortable buying.
 This quick test can help you understand the thoughts and concerns of a random visitor, such as, “Where’s the men’s room?”

-That gives you some broad ideas on best practices for e-commerce, both to ensure security and to optimize usability.
+That gives you some broad ideas on best practices for e-commerce to ensure security and optimize usability.
 Lesley also mentions the importance of using a secure and trusted web hosting provider.
 That, my friend (we are friends, right?), is where we come into play.
-Check out our hosting services, such as our PCI compliant solutions to learn more.
+Check out our VPS hosting services and PCI compliant hosting, to learn more.
 And oh, I will get back to you about the tacos.

 by Kent Roberts